Italian-Style Lentil Soup Recipe

 - 2 teaspoons olive oil

 - 2 celery ribs, thinly sliced

 - 1 medium carrot, chopped

 - 1 tablespoon reduced-sodium beef bouillon granules

 - 2 teaspoons brown sugar

 - 1/2 teaspoon salt

 - 2 tablespoons shredded Parmesan cheese

-- 1. In a large saucepan coated with cooking spray, saute the onions, celery and carrot in oil until almost tender.
-Stir in the water, lentils, parsley, bouillon and pepper.
-Bring to a boil.
-Reduce heat; cover and simmer for 20-25 minutes or until lentils are tender, stirring occasionally.
+- 1. In a large saucepan coated with cooking spray, heat oil over medium heat.
+Add onions, celery and carrot; cook and stir until crisp-tender.
+Stir in lentils, parsley, bouillon, pepper and water; bring to a boil.
+Reduce heat; simmer, covered, 20-25 minutes or until lentils are tender, stirring occasionally.

-- 2. Stir in the tomato paste, vinegar, brown sugar and salt; heat through.
-Sprinkle each serving with cheese.
-Yield: 6 servings.
+Stir in tomato paste, vinegar, brown sugar and salt; heat through.
+Serve with cheese.

 1 cup equals 122 calories, 2 g fat (1 g saturated fat), 1 mg cholesterol, 420 mg sodium, 21 g carbohydrate, 6 g fiber, 6 g protein.
 Diabetic Exchanges: 2 vegetable, 1 starch.